hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

     * First of all, what makes data non-stationary
       * <b>Trend</b>: Varying mean over the time.
 If you see the data is increasing along the time, off course the mean is increasing too
       * <b>Seasonality</b>: Variance at specific time frame.
 For example, sales of ice-cream in summer is much more than winter.
-    * Why need stationary data
-      * I guess it's because, after removing the trend and seasonality, it is easier to make forecast.
-After the forecast, you can add the trend and seasonality back
-    * Check Stationary - Plotting Rolling Statistics
-      * Check <b>moving average</b> or <b>moving variance</b>, to see whether they are changing alog the time
     * Check Stationary - Dickey-Fuller Test
       * It has null hypothesis that time series is non-stationary.
-If <b>Test Statistic is less than Critical Values</b>, then reject the null hypothesis and the data is statinoary.
+If <b>Test Statistic is less than Critical Values</b> (or small p-value), then reject the null hypothesis and the data is statinoary.
   * Make time series stationary
     * It's almost impossible to make it perfectly stationary, but we can try to make it closer to be stationary
     * By doing this data preprocessing before forcasting, we remove the trend, seasonality in time series and make it stationary, forcasting can be done on this stationary data, later we can convert forecast values back to the original scale, by adding the trend and seasonality back